Acyphas semiochrea

 Acyphas semiochrea, the omnivorous tussock moth, is a moth of the subfamily Lymantriinae first described by Gottlieb August Wilhelm Herrich-Schäffer in 1855.
 It is found along most of the coast of Australia, including: New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia.

 The wingspan is about 30 mm.
-Adult females are white and have an orange tuft on the tail.
-Males are also white but sometimes have a dark mark at the tornus of each forewing or a broad dark band along the margin of each forewing.
-The hairs around the thorax are sometimes yellowish.
-Sometimes the black skin of the thorax and/or abdomen shows through between the white hairs.

 It is considered a pest on Pinus radiata, but has also been recorded feeding on Acacia, Eucalyptus, Pultenaea, Dodonaea, Choretrum, Myoporum and Tamarix.
-The caterpillars are brown and hairy, with a pencil of black hairs each side of its head and a hairy tail.